Home Element Metal Praseodymium

 • It also gives yellow color enamels and ceramics.

-• The mixture of Nd2O3 and Pr2O3 is used for making goggles that we used for glass blowing and welding work.
+• The mixture of Nd2O3 and Pr2O3 is used for making goggles that we use for glass blowing and welding work.

-• Praseodymium gives high-power magnets when combine with neodymium or another rare-earth element.
+• Praseodymium gives high-power magnets when combined with neodymium or another rare-earth element.

 • The combination of praseodymium and 3d-transition metals give extremely stable magnets that we used in motors, printers, watches, headphones, loudspeakers, and magnetic storage.